José Ortiz (jockey): Career

 Ortiz recorded his first win in Puerto Rico on January 7, 2012, at Hipodromo Camarero.
 Soon thereafter he moved to the U.S., where he recorded his first American win on March 13 at Parx Casino and Racing.
 On July 15, he suffered multiple injuries including a punctured lung after a fall.
 He returned to racing on August 26, and finished the year with 98 wins from 697 starts.

 In 2013, he won 224 races including his first Grade I victory in the Hopeful Stakes with Strong Mandate.
 For the next two years, he maintained a consistent level of success with 234 wins in 2014 and 244 wins in 2015.
 In 2016 he had a breakthrough year with 351 wins, which Ortiz attributed to increased experience.
 Trainer Linda Rice, who is the aunt of Ortiz's wife, concurred.
-"He’s always been a very good speed rider but in the last year and a half, he’s not one dimensional," she said.
-"He’s a top rider period.
+"He's always been a very good speed rider but in the last year and a half, he's not one dimensional," she said.
+"He's a top rider period.
 He sees the race well.
-He’s extremely athletic and puts his horses in good position.
+He's extremely athletic and puts his horses in good position.
 He makes very few mistakes."
 Ortiz is known for his soft hands and ability to get horses to relax.

 On July 28, 2016, Ortiz earned his 1,000th career win when he rode Moonlight Song to victory in the John Morrissey Stakes at Saratoga.
 He went on to win the Saratoga riding title with 65 wins.
 In November, Ortiz won his first Breeders' Cup race, the Juvenile Turf, aboard Oscar Performance.
 Ortiz went on to win his first New York Racing Association (NYRA) year-end title with 319 wins at Aqueduct, Belmont Park and Saratoga over the course of 2016.
 He finished 2016 in as the leading jockey in North America by number of wins and in third place by earnings.
 He was a finalist for the Eclipse Award for Outstanding Jockey, finishing third.
 "It was great to be among the final three with a Hall of Famer like Mike Smith and a future Hall of Famer in Javier (Castellano)," he said.
 "I'll keep working hard until I win it."

 In 2017, Ortiz earned his first win in a Triple Crown race with Tapwrit in the Belmont Stakes.
 He was again the leading rider at Saratoga, highlighted by a victory on Elate in the Alabama Stakes.
 He won the Breeders' Cup Juvenile aboard Good Magic and finished the year as the leading jockey in the United States by earnings.
 He was voted the Eclipse Award for Outstanding Jockey.
-José Ortiz was on Good Magic during the Kentucky Derby and was spotted with a "Free Murdoc" strip on his leg.
-He later went on to come second.
+Ortiz rode Good Magic to a second-place finish in the 2018 Kentucky Derby.
+In 2026, he won his second Kentucky Oaks with Always a Runner followed by his first Kentucky Derby on Golden Tempo.